HyperspaceMadness/shaders_slang/bezel/Mega_Bezel/___Mega Bezel Readme___.txt

 ----------------------------------------

     Presets are named/sorted by performance
-        The most flexible (and most resource hungry) are at the top starting with index 0 As the name's index number increases the presets get faster and less flexible Currently all presets will include all the mega bezel settings except for SCREENSCALE-ONLY which has a subset of parameters
+        The most flexible and most resource hungry are at the top starting with index 0 As the name's index number increases the presets get faster but less flexible

-    - Group 0 BASE - Most flexible shader presets, one preset for each different CRT Shader (Includes MDAPT, ScaleFX & GTU)
+    - Group 0 BASE - Most flexible shader presets, one preset for each different CRT Shader Includes MDAPT, ScaleFX & GTU

     - Group 1 GLASS - Glass presets which show a blurry reflection in the area around the screen
-    - Group 2 ALT - Same as group 0 but have different parameter values
+                    - Includes MDAPT, ScaleFX & GTU
+                    - Does not include the additional Image Layering.

-    - Group 3 SIMPLIFIED - Same as Base except extra passes before the CRT pass removed (Includes MDAPT, ScaleFX & GTU)
+    - Group 3 SIMPLE - Same as Base except extra passes before the CRT pass removed
+                     - (No MDAPT, ScaleFX & GTU)
+                     - Includes only a subset of the image layers (Background and Top Extra Layer)

+    - Group 4 REFLECT_ONLY - Image Layering pass has been removed
+                           - No auto-generated bezel and frame and no image layering
+                           - Includes an image which can be used for the background/bezel which the reflection will appear on top of
+                           - When used with an image which was a snapshot from a default mega bezel preset the reflection masking will match the frame
-    - Group 4 Reflection-Only - Meant to be used with retroarch's standard overlay feature.
-Removes the frame and other images applied
+                           - Can be used with a standard retroarch overlay
+                           - When used with a standard overlay the retroarch video aspect ratio can be set to something like 4:3 to achieve higher performance

-    - Group 5 SCREENSCALE-ONLY - Only includes the screen scaling and screen effects like fake scanlines
+    - Group 5 SCALING-ONLY - Includes only the screen scaling and screen effects like fake scanlines
+                           - All passes after CRT pass have been removed

+Presets in Mega_Bezel/Variations
+    - These presets are simple presets referencing one of the presets in the Mega_Bezel folder
+    - They reference the original preset then have adjusted parameters or texture paths

 ----------------------------------------
 ----------  Troubleshooting  -----------